WATCH: Tornado rips storm cellar door off - NewsBreak

 Community members were not prepared for the damages they saw Thursday morning.

-“I have just seen this, and I didn’t think anything else was worse, but…” Maria Ramirez said.
+“I just seen this, and I didn’t think anything else was worse, but…” Maria Ramirez said.

 “It’s gonna be months coming,” Wilbarger County Severe Weather Coordinator Cory White said.